-Summer weekends with friends and family call for alfresco dining, picnics and trips to the beach.
+Summer weekends with friends and family call for al fresco dining, picnics and trips to the beach.
 And that means making food that travels!

 Sandwiches have stood the test of time for being the go-to transportable lunch item, but when it comes to dessert it's a bit harder.
 Obviously there's nothing wrong with popping a pack of Mr Kipling in your bag, but if it's a special occasion and you want to impress, we think we've found the perfect solution.
 Jar desserts.

-Pictured above, left, this super easy strawberry shortbread dessert is simply an assembly job.
+This super easy strawberry shortbread dessert is simply an assembly job.
 Break shortbread biscuits into small pieces and put enough in the jar to cover the base.
 Add a layer of mascarpone mixed with a spoonful of icing sugar and a few drops of vanilla extract.
 Cover with a layer of Extra Special Strawberry Conserve then top with fresh strawberries and a sprig of fresh mint.

 Chocolate and orange zinger

-Pictured above, right, the only cooking involved in this chocolate and orange zinger dessert is melting a bit of dark chocolate.
+The only cooking involved in this chocolate and orange zinger dessert is melting a bit of dark chocolate.
 Cover the base of the jar with small pieces of Chosen by you Oatie Crumbles.
 Add a layer of mascarpone mixed with a little melted dark chocolate and a dash of single cream.
 Top with tinned mandarin segments and a sprinkling of grated dark chocolate.